el-behnam/Learning_R_Shiny/Learning_roadmap.md

    - Understand how observeEvent and eventReactive work and when to use them.

 3. **Practice with More Complex UI and Server Logic**
    - Building a complex Shiny App using multiple inputs and outputs.
+Consider how to use modules to organize and modularize your code.

 ### Weeks 7-8: Data Manipulation and Visualization in R Shiny